racgoo/scry/README.md

 - Automatic tracking of function names and call stacks

-- Compatible with Node.js and browser environments.
+- Compatible with both Node.js and browser environments.
-In the Browser, trace results are displayed directly in the console with a clickable link to view them in a new tab.
+In the browser, trace results are displayed directly in the console with a clickable link that opens the visual report in a new tab.
-In Node.js, results are saved as a current-trace.html file in the scry folder at the project root, which you can open in a browser to view the trace.
+In Node.js, trace results are saved as `HTML` files under the scry/report folder at the project root.
+The report is `automatically opened` in a new browser tab upon execution, providing immediate visual feedback.

 ---